FTC disclaimer: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my link.

 After reading the destination address, it will send the messages or data to the destined address.

-Initially, Switch doesn’t know anything about connected devices.
+Initially, Switch didn’t know anything about connected devices.

-So, when the switch receives the first message, it will read the sender address, to which port it belongs.
+So, when the Ethernet Switch receives the first message, it will read the sender address to which port it belongs.